Senexis/RDO-GG/docs/guides/events.md

 # Events

-Free Roam Events pings are notices sent to you 10 minutes before Free Roam Events begin in the game.
-They can be configured using the `/settings set events` command.
-There are multiple options available to ping.
-You can find a list of all the different options in the lists below, as well as a description of what each option does.
-In the case of individual Free Roam Events, you can quickly see the type of combat that event entails.
-This is useful for knowing which Free Roam Event is included with the corresponding special options.
+Free Roam Events pings are notices sent 10 minutes before Free Roam Events begin in the game.
+You can configure them using the `/settings set events` command.
+Different options are available for pinging, and you can find them in the lists below, along with a description of each option.
+Individual Free Roam Events provide details about the type of combat involved.

 ## Special Options

-The following options include multiple Free Roam Events.
+These options cover multiple Free Roam Events.
 When configuring a ping using these options, one or more Free Roam Events may be pinged.
-You can discover which type of event is being pinged by reading the description.
-In addition, for combat options, the type of combat included in a Free Roam Event is listed in the tables in the following sections.
+You can determine the type of event being pinged by reading the description.
+Combat types for each Free Roam Event are listed in the tables in the following sections.

 | Option                                    | Description                                                                                                                                                                                                                |
 | :---------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |